Livelihood Manager (LM)

 - Manage teams of national staff to complete program goals on time and on budget

-- Manage and evaluate performance of team members, their contributions and specific outputs and providing feedbacks to show where improvements are needed and why
+- Manage and evaluate the performance of team members, their contributions and specific outputs and provide feedback to show where improvements are needed and why

-- Assist to identify potential partners in the project areas.
+- Assist in identifying potential partners in the project areas.

-- Work with existing partner to ensure that projects are clearly understood, implemented and that project documents are completed.
+- Work with existing partners to ensure that projects are clearly understood, and implemented and that project documents are completed.

 - Ensure proper cooperation with partner organizations and delivery of quality services

-- Advanced degree in agriculture, agro-business, agro- or non-agro- economics, rural development or international development, Social Sciences or any other relevant field;
+- Advanced degree in agriculture, agri-business, or any other relevant discipline.

 - The candidate should have at least 5 years’ experience in livelihoods development, private sector development, cooperative development related work in rural Nepal,

-- Proven ability to develop business plan, livelihood analysis, policy analysis on cooperatives and livelihood sector;
+- Proven ability to develop a business plan, livelihood analysis, and policy analysis on cooperatives and the livelihood sector;

 - Demonstrated track record of developing and supporting cooperatives in rural Nepal and ability to design and implement agriculture/ non-agriculture-based livelihood development, micro-enterprise development strategies and activities;

-- Sound understanding of the sustainable livelihoods development approaches;
+- Sound understanding of the sustainable livelihood development approaches;

 - Excellent communication and interpersonal skills to be able to carry out capacity building for all stakeholders;